 Twenty one years ago I abandoned my life as a physiotherapist to publish an educational journal for medical professionals working in the treatment and rehabilitation of musculoskeletal injury.
 The first issue went out during The All England Tennis Championships (Wimbledon).
 As a once relatively committed player, it seemed fitting.
 And was the sole reason why Steffi Graf graced my first ever cover.
 Twenty years on, much has changed, but in ways very little has changed.
 The ethos of the journal, was and always has been to save you time.
 If you're interested in the business journey Co-Kinetic and I have taken, and the lessons I've learnt in the process, then keep reading....

 Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of physical therapy.
 Register free below or sign in with an existing account, to access this beautifully designed interactive infographic including hyperlinks to each piece of research and Altmetric profile (no subscription required).
+It also makes for an eye-catching piece of artwork for your clinic walls :)

 Do you know what content marketing is?
 Maybe you do, but, according to our survey results, the chances are you aren’t doing it.
 You should, though, because this is the side of marketing that lets you do what you do best: share your knowledge and enthusiasm of a subject you love, which will build trust with your audience who, in turn, will be more likely to become your clients when they decide that they need help from a physiotherapist.
 This article will show you the many different faces of content marketing and how it can be done quickly and easily.